 The Rhumb Line Resort has an indoor and outdoor pool, hot tubs too, a poolside cabana bar serving drinks, burgers and lobster.
 This affordable family friendly resort offers free Wi-Fi, continental breakfast and kids 16 & under stay free with their parents.

 In the center of Kennebunkport’s area art scene, be sure to discover Maine Art Hill featuring 9 unique galleries of its own.
 With over 40 artists, you will find stunning works of art including fascinating wind sculptures, paintings, photography, jewelry, mobile art, 3D and more.
 See more about the KennebunkArt Scene.

 Best Time to Visit Kennebunkport and Kennebunk

 Anytime really, but we do love spring – late May to mid-June are fantastic – nice weather not so many visitors.
-The ten days following July 4th Weekend is perfect summer without the peak crowds, the third week of July to the third week of August is peak peak summer.
+In June, two great events, The Kennebunkport Festival is a weeklong celebration of art, food and wine, and the following week – Launch – is a Martime Festival – family friendly and fun with a nod to our fishing, boat-building and seafaring traditions.
+The ten days following the fireworks of July 4th is perfect summer without the peak crowds, the third week of July to the third week of August is peak peak summer.
 September can offer great beach days and boating too.
 Peak Foliage is early October to about Oct 20th.
 November can offer outrageously good lodging deals.
 Early December is Kennebunkport’s famous Christmas Prelude – a magical holiday celebration.
 January to March are quiet but beautiful in a wintry way by the sea, Feburary Kennebunkport Paints the Town Red for romance, another opportunity for off peak steals and deals.
 By April the weather turns warmer and the prime season fun starts all over again.